FAIR-INNOVATION/FAIR-documentation/source/FRCap/frcap_palletizing.rst

 .. important::
     When adding boxes, the background color of the workpiece turns red when there is a collision between boxes, and the above operation cannot be performed at this time.
 If necessary, please adjust the box to be collision-free.

-Select the mode at the top of the pop-up window, select the box in the box operation area to add boxes in this mode, first set the box interval, you can add it individually or in batches, click "Confirm" to complete the mode information setting.
-When the heights of the selected boxes are inconsistent, the configuration cannot be completed, and the prompt "Box types are highly inconsistent and can't be added in the same pattern."
+In the pop-up header, select a mode, then choose boxes in the box operation area to add them under this mode.
+You can choose one-click addition, which by default fills the centered pallet with boxes without any gaps.
+Customize box spacing; boxes can be added individually or in batches.
+Click "Confirm" to complete the mode information setup.
+When the selected boxes have inconsistent heights, configuration cannot be completed, and the prompt "Box type heights are inconsistent and cannot be added to the same mode" will appear.

 .. image:: frcap_pictures/070.png
    :width: 6in